-As a Language and Area Studies student you will have a lot of work.
+As a Language and Area Studies student, you will have a lot of work.
 Because the languages we study are so foreign to our Indo-European brains, you will have to put much time and effort into them.
-An example: a first-year sinology or japanology student will have to study the language about 15 hours a week.
+An example: a first-year Sinology or Japanology student will have to study the language about 15 hours a week.
 That’s why good discipline is essential.
 Be realistic: for the modern languages (Arabic, Chinese, Japanese, Polish and Russian) you are about 18 years behind on the level of a native speaker and 3 (+1/2) year of studying won’t erase that difference all the way, but you get pretty far.
-Experience shows us that Sinology students and Slavic Studies students reach the basic level first, followed by the Arabic Studies students and Japanology students.
+Experience shows us that Sinology students and Slavonic Studies students reach the basic level first, followed by the Arabic Studies students and Japanology students.

 But Language and Area Studies are also very enriching.